fermads/sublime-autofold/readme.md

 ## Usage
 Open any HTML file with tags containing attributes `href` or `src`.
 These attributes values will be folded.
 Saving the file will also fold them.

-You can add your own tags, attributes and regular expressions to auto fold.
-See settings below.

 ## Settings
 Default settings will fold `src` and `href` attributes from HTML and